 ‘In The Learning Organisation, Peter Senge writes about seeing both the forest and the trees,’ Jeff says.
 You may be thinking: huh?
 But, as Jeff explains, when it comes to Business Management it means understanding each area of study separately as well as the course as a whole.
 ‘Business scenarios often touch on business foundations, along with reviewing performance and implementing change.
 It wouldn’t be too difficult to imagine a business scenario that had implications for every area of study.’

-We know, you’ve heard it all before!
-But as Jeff explains: ’It’s important to start as soon as you can, so that you’re not doing things at the last minute.’
-Bear in mind that whether you started studying diligently at the beginning of the year or you’re just getting stuck into it now, you’re not too late.
+We know, you’ve heard it all before.
+But as Jeff explains: ‘It’s important to start as soon as you can, so that you’re not doing things at the last minute.’
+Bear in mind whether you started studying diligently at the beginning of the year or you’re just getting stuck into it now, you’re not too late.
 By the time you enter exam season next term, you’ll be able to put in a solid effort.
 Jeff’s top tip for exam prep?
-Don’t try to study for 10 hours straight; your mum might be impressed, but your brain won’t retain much!
+Don’t try to study for 10 hours straight; your mum might be impressed, but your brain won’t retain much.
 Take breaks, get outside, walk the dog or get something to eat.

 Subscribe for a regular dose of technology, innovation, culture and personal development.